A True Transcontinental Rail Option Will Strengthen America’s Freight Market

 Key Takeaways:

 • A coast-to-coast rail network gives shippers a stronger option.
-The proposed Union Pacific and Norfolk Southern combination would create a single-line transcontinental rail service designed to move freight more directly across the country.
+The proposed Union Pacific and Norfolk Southern combination will create a single-line transcontinental rail service designed to move freight more directly across the country.

 • A stronger rail option supports American competitiveness.
-More efficient freight movement can help customers reach markets, support supply chain resilience and give businesses a more competitive way to move goods across the country.
+More efficient freight movement will help customers reach markets, support supply chain resilience and give businesses a more competitive way to move goods across the country.

 A Washington Examiner op-ed makes a timely case for modernizing America’s freight rail system.